TheMonk2121/ai-dev-tasks/PRD-B-032-Memory-Context-System-Architecture-Research.md

 ## 1. Problem Statement

 ### What's broken?
-The current memory context system uses a flat hierarchy with HTML comments for metadata, which doesn't optimize for different AI model capabilities (7B vs 70B vs 128k context models).
+The current memory context system uses a flat hierarchy with HTML comments for metadata, which doesn'tt optimize for different AI model capabilities (7B vs 70B vs 128k context models).
 The system lacks model-specific adaptations, efficient token usage patterns, and resilience to file structure changes, leading to suboptimal retrieval performance and context utilization.

 ### Why does it matter?
 The memory system is the foundation of the AI development ecosystem, providing context for all AI agents and decision-making processes.
 Poor memory architecture reduces retrieval accuracy, increases token costs, and limits the system's ability to scale across different model capabilities.
 This impacts the entire development workflow and AI agent performance.